tischi/HTM_Explorer/README.md

-## HTM Explorer: installation and starting ##
+## HTM Explorer: help, installation and starting up ##

+### More help on functionality and usage ###

+Go to the [HELP FOLDER](https://github.com/tischi/HTM_Explorer/tree/master/help) and just select any of the *.md files.

 ### Installation of R ###

-you need an R version > 3.0

-do not use R Studio!
+First, you need to install the free software R (you'll need a version > 3.0).
+It will not work with R Studio!

 [R on the web](http://www.r-project.org/)

-make sure the Tcl/Tk libraries are part of the installation package; normally this is the case by default.
+Make sure the Tcl/Tk libraries are part of the installation package; normally this is the case by default.

 ### Installation of R packages ###

+In order to run the HTM Explorer you'll need to install a few R packages.

 Start R; within the R console window type: